 "Remember," says Captain Huan.
 "Relax your bodies.
 Do not tense up."

 I try to relax.
 This is difficult while Katsumi and I keep a death grip on each other's hands.
 Mine are growing sweaty.

-"Ten seconds," says the voice from Houston.
+"Ten seconds," says the voice from the Slingshot.

 "Nine," say the other kids.